Planning a trip to Italy can go one of two ways.

 Italy Tip #7 Don’t Be Put Off Hiring a Car

-There are so many horror stories of hiring a car in Italy, and after driving around the country for three months last year, I can confirm that they are not true.
+There are so many horror stories about hiring a car in Italy, and after driving around the country for three months last year, I can confirm that they are not true.

 If you are only staying around Rome then no, hiring a car would be pointless but if you plan to see a lot more of Italy, then I urge you to hire a car.